purdue-cs193-fall-2019/homework-1-WilliamSimone/index.md

+# William Simone's First CS193 Homework
+Things I Enjoy about CS193
+-Learning how to better prepare myself for the CS curriculumn -Preparing for interviews, job fairs, and other opportunities.
+-Becoming more familiar with many of the tools we use at Purdue in computer science.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.